aiondemand/aiod-enhanced-interaction/api/README.md

         - `MINIO_HOST_PORT_9000`: Host port we wish the Minio service to be mapped to (Minio container port: 9000)
         - `MILVUS_HOST_PORT_19530`: Host port we wish the Milvus service to be mapped to (Milvus container port: 19530)
         - `MILVUS_HOST_PORT_9091`: Host port we wish the Milvus service to be mapped to (Milvus container port: 9091)
+        - `OLLAMA_HOST_PORT`: Host port we wish the Ollama service to be mapped to (Ollama container port: 11434)

 1. [Optional] If you wish to download the model weights locally, perform the following steps.
 Otherwise, to download the model from HuggingFace during runtime, simply keep the `MODEL_LOADPATH` variable set to `Alibaba-NLP/gte-large-en-v1.5`.
     1. Download the model weights and place them into the following directory: `$DATA_DIRPATH/model`.
 This directory is a Docker mount-bind mapped into the FastAPI container, specifically onto the `/model` path in the container.